LoganRickert/CPP-Manager/README.md

 │       └── Release
 ```

-When you run `cpp-run build`, it generates a CMake file in the build/namespace/Debug directory.
+When you run `cpp-man build`, it generates a CMake file in the build/namespace/Debug directory.
 It then runs the CMake file by running 'cmake -G "Unix Makefiles"'.
 The command will generate a
-Makefile in the Debug folder and cpp-run then runs 'make'.
+Makefile in the Debug folder and cpp-man then runs 'make'.
 Once it's done, it runs 'git add .' and
 'git commit -a'.
 You can enter in a commit message and it will then run the new program.

 You can view the new program at bin/namespace.